MicrosoftLearning/mslearn-ai-studio/Instructions/02a-AI-foundry-sdk.md

 ## Summary

-In this exercise, you used the Azure AI Foundry SDK to create a client application for a generative AI model that you deployed in an Azure AI Foundry project.
+In this exercise, you used the Foundry SDK to create a client application for a generative AI model that you deployed in an Foundry project.

 ## Clean up

-If you've finished exploring Azure AI Foundry portal, you should delete the resources you have created in this exercise to avoid incurring unnecessary Azure costs.
+If you've finished exploring Foundry portal, you should delete the resources you have created in this exercise to avoid incurring unnecessary Azure costs.

 1. Open the [Azure portal](https://portal.azure.com) and view the contents of the resource group where you deployed the resources used in this exercise.
 1. On the toolbar, select **Delete resource group**.